humbertosouza/3760creditrisk/README.md

 # 3760 credit risk
-For sharing project files related to 3760 - Credit Risk Assessment
+For sharing project files related to 3760 - Credit Risk Assessment. new edit from Ali